GeorgeSchiro/GetCert/README.md

 -   Simple setup - try it out fast
--   Only two website details needed to get started
+-   Only two input details needed to get started
--   Performs extensive handshaking with the "Let's Encrypt" certificate network, all completely automatically
+-   Performs extensive handshaking with the "Let's Encrypt" certificate provider network, all completely automatically
 -   Installs a new certificate and binds it to port 443 in IIS
 -   Comprehensive dated log files are produced with every run
 -   Can be command-line driven from a server batch job scheduler